Scuba diving tourism: Flooded cave systems

-Cave diving is diving in water-filled caveswhich is considered an extreme sport.
+Cave diving is diving in water-filled caves, which is considered an extreme sport.
 The equipment used varies depending on the circumstances, but almost all cave diving is done using scuba equipment, often in specialised configurations with redundancies such as sidemount or backmounted twinset.
 Recreational cave diving is generally considered to be a type of technical diving due to the lack of a free surface during large parts of the dive, and often involves planned decompression stops.
 A distinction is made by recreational diver training agencies between cave diving and cavern diving, where cavern diving is deemed to be diving in those parts of a cave where the exit to open water can be seen by natural light.
 An arbitrary distance limit to the open water surface may also be specified.
 Cave diving is a specialist aspect of scuba tourism, as the risks are relatively high and the skill requirements are stringent.
 Cave diving tourism is generally serviced by specialist dive guides and instructors.